If your nest egg isn’t quite as large as you had hoped, you might want to avoid spending your golden years in New York.

 WalletHub’s affordability rankings are based on multiple measures, which include the cost of living, tax friendliness and the cost of in-home services and adult day health care.
 The affordability rankings even reflect the share of the population age 65 and older who can’t afford a doctor visit.

 At the other end of the spectrum, the most affordable states for retirement are mostly in the South, with Alabama, Tennessee and South Carolina taking the top three slots.
-Florida and Delaware round out the top five for affordability.
+Florida and Nevada round out the top five for affordability.

 Finding your perfect place to retire